Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Benchmark experiments

 \subsection{Benchmark results}

 Overall, we see that for well-specified \(\bx_o\) (i.e., observations for which the simulator is well-specified), ACE obtains GBI posterior samples that achieve low average posterior predictive simulation distance across all four tasks, especially at high values of \(\beta\) (Fig.~\ref{fig:fig_benchmark}, 1st column).
-In comparison, ABC is worse for the Linear Gaussian task (which has a higher parameter dimensionality than all other tasks), whereas NLE and NPE achieve similarly low posterior predictive distances.
+In comparison, ABC is worse for the Linear Gaussian task (which has a higher parameter dimensionality than all other tasks), whereas NPE, NLE, and tempered NLE achieve similarly low posterior predictive distances.

-On misspecified observations, across all tasks and simulation-budgets (with the exception of Gaussian mixture on 10k simulations) we see that ACE achieves lower or equally low average posterior predictive simulation distance as both neural SBI methods, even at moderate values of \(\beta\) (Fig.~\ref{fig:fig_benchmark}, 2nd column, Figs.~\ref{appendix:fig:benchmark_200}, \ref{appendix:fig:benchmark_1000}).
+On misspecified observations, across all tasks and simulation-budgets (with the exception of Gaussian mixture on 10k simulations) we see that ACE achieves lower or equally low average posterior predictive simulation distance as neural SBI methods, even at moderate values of \(\beta\) (Fig.~\ref{fig:fig_benchmark}, 2nd column, Figs.~\ref{appendix:fig:benchmark_200}, \ref{appendix:fig:benchmark_1000}).
 This is in line with our intuition that ACE returns a valid and accurate cost even if the simulator is incapable of producing data anywhere near the observation, while Bayesian likelihood and posterior probabilities estimated by NLE and NPE are in these cases nonsensical \citep{grunwald2007suboptimal,grunwald2017inconsistency,cannon2022investigating,ward2022robust}.
-Therefore, we see that ACE can perform valid inference for a broad range of simulators, obtaining a distribution of posterior samples with predictive simulations close to observations, and is automatically robust against model-misspecification.
+Furthermore, simply concentrating the approximate Bayesian posterior via tempering does not lead to more competitive performance than ACE on such misspecified observations, and is sometimes even detrimental (e.g., tempered NLE at high \(\beta\) on Uniform 1D and Linear Gaussian tasks).
+Therefore, we see that ACE can perform valid inference for a broad range of simulators, obtaining a distribution of posterior samples with predictive simulations close to observations, and is automatically robust against model-misspecification as a result of directly targeting the cost function.

+For both well-specified and misspecified observations, ACE-GBI samples achieve posterior predictive distance very close to ground-truth (GT)-GBI samples, at all values of \(\beta\) (Fig.~\ref{fig:fig_benchmark}, 1st and 2nd column), suggesting that ACE is able to accurately predict the expected distance.
+Indeed, especially for low to moderate values of \(\beta\), the ACE-predicted cost closely matches the true cost (Fig.~\ref{fig:fig_benchmark}, 3rd column, light blue for well-specified $\bx_o$, Fig.~\ref{appendix:fig:benchmark_10k_scatters} for misspecified).
+For higher values of \(\beta\), ACE-predicted cost is still similar to true cost, although the error is, as expected, larger for very large $\beta$ (Fig.~\ref{fig:fig_benchmark}, 3rd column, dark blue).